 Before equipping the bicycle with a battery pack, make sure that there is no foreign matter or water in the charging port on the bicycle.
 Otherwise, it could lead to heat generation, smoke and/or a fire owing to short-circuiting of the terminals.

-F. Instrument and control functions Display unit
+E. Instrument and control functions

 Display unit